victorursu/visual-diff-tool/README.md

 ### 2.1 Amazon S3 Support

-To enable Amazon S3 support for remote screenshot storage and retrieval, update both `config.json` and `.env.local` with the following values:
+To enable Amazon S3 support for remote screenshot storage and retrieval, update `.env.local` with the following values:

 #### 🔧 `.env.local`